ncatlab/nlab-content/pages/1473.md

 ### Proof of converses

-Now we will prove that Tychonoff's theorem implies the axiom of choice, while Tychonoff's theorem for Hausdorff spaces implies the ultrafilter theorem.
+Now we will prove that Tychonoff's theorem implies the [[axiom of choice]], while Tychonoff's theorem for Hausdorff spaces implies the ultrafilter theorem.
 This is done by judicious choice of examples.

 **Tychonoff's theorem implies axiom of choice**: let $\{X_\alpha\}_{\alpha \in A}$ be a family of nonempty sets.
 Let $Y_\alpha$ be obtained by adjoining a point $p$ to $X_\alpha$.
 Topologize $Y_\alpha$ by taking the nontrivial open sets to be $X_\alpha$ and $\{p\}$.
 Then $Y_\alpha$ is compact; assuming Tychonoff, $Y = \prod_\alpha Y_\alpha$ is compact.
 For each $\alpha$, put